Worried about a spot, lump or growth on your penis? Here are some possible causes.

 It happens when the lymph channels in your penis are temporarily blocked.
 Lymph is a clear fluid that forms part of the body's immune system.

-The swelling should soon subside and won't cause any permanent problems.
+The swelling should soon subside and will not cause any permanent problems.

 Lichen planus is a non-infectious itchy rash of purple-red bumps that can affect many areas of the body, including the penis.